JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/gradients.md

 ## Computation of gradients

-The simplest way to compute the gradients is to use the finite differences.
-Thus to replace the limit in
+The simplest way to compute the gradients is to use a finite difference approximation.
+It replaces the limit in
 ```math
 f'(x) = \lim_{h\to 0}\frac{f(x+h)-f(x)}{h}
 ```
-by fixing some ``h`` and approximating the gradient by
+by fixing some ``h`` and approximates the gradient by
 ```math
 f'(x) \approx \frac{f(x+h)-f(x)}{h}.
 ```